Package 'cffr'

 err_f <- system.file("examples/CITATION_error.cff", package = "cffr")

-# Can manipulate the errors as data frame
+# You can manipulate the errors as a data frame.

 res <- try(cff_validate(err_f))